 Renegotiate Contracts With Vendors

 Your supply contracts shouldn’t sit on auto-renew.
 Costs shift, service needs change, and contract terms can quickly fall out of sync with what your hospital actually uses.
 Maybe you’re paying for services you barely use or are not getting the value you were promised.
-It’s worth reviewing vendor terms once or twice a year.
-Bring in your biomedical and operations leads, along with any contractor or employee managing these relationships, to review tools or services worth keeping and find ones that are wasting money.
+Vendor management plays a huge role in effective hospital cost reduction strategies, ensuring every contract aligns with your financial and operational goals.

 Implement Cost-Saving Measures That Don’t Compromise Care